IvanKostruba/Prompt-Reaction/README.md

   * "(an ally | another creature) (dies | drops to 0 hit points | is reduced to 0".
 * Monster kills a creature.
   * "the monster (kills|reduces to 0 hit points)"
+* Creature casts a spell:
+  * "when a creature that the monster can see (within X feet) casts a spell"
 * Creature starts its turn.
 (Only triggered by PCs)
 * The monster or an ally fails a saving throw.
 * The monster suffers a crit.